aman181003/firewall-project/README.md

 ## Overview

-This project, developed by **Team Crypto-Vanguard**, implements a custom rate-limiting SYN proxy firewall to detect and mitigate SYN flood Denial-of-Service (DoS) attacks.
+This projectimplements a custom rate-limiting SYN proxy firewall to detect and mitigate SYN flood Denial-of-Service (DoS) attacks.
 The firewall monitors incoming TCP SYN packets, identifies excessive requests from specific IP addresses, and dynamically blocks malicious sources using `iptables`.
 An auto-unblocking mechanism ensures legitimate users are not permanently locked out, making it adaptive and efficient.

 ## Motivation